 The Principles for Black Equity were developed by the Black Equity Initiative grantees over a 12-month period.
-The following organizations co-created this framework (in alphabetical order):

-A New Way of Life Re-Entry Project Anti-Recidivism Coalition Black Women for Wellness BLU Educational Foundation The Brotherhood Crusade Centinela Youth Services Collective REMAKE Community Coalition Congregations Organized for Prophetic Engagement (COPE) LA Black Worker Center LA Community Action Network Leaders Up Special Needs Network St. Joseph Center (year 1) Strategic Concepts in Organizing Policy and Education (SCOPE) Youth Action Project Youth Justice Coalition (year 1)
+A New Way of Life Re-Entry Project Anti-Recidivism Coalition Black Women for Wellness BLU Educational Foundation The Brotherhood Crusade Centinela Youth Services Collective REMAKE Community Coalition Congregations Organized for Prophetic Engagement (COPE) LA Black Worker Center LA Community Action Network Leaders Up Special Needs Network Strategic Concepts in Organizing Policy and Education (SCOPE) Youth Action Project

-We would like to thank Gerri Lawrence of Community Coalition, who contributed her time and talent to the development of this brochure.
+We would like to thank Gerri Lawrence and Camelita Bouie who volunteered their time and talent in developing this brochure.